The Fractional Cover (Landsat) product, developed by the Joint Remote Sensing Research Program, provides information about the the proportions of:

 3) Select 'Vegetation' > 'Fractional Cover'.

-4) Select which Percentile products you would like to display and click 'Add to map'.
+4) Select which Percentile products you would like to display (seasonal, annual, green, non-green, bare earth) and click 'Add'.

 This product provides continental composites for each cover fraction.